ljw1004/csharpspec/README.md

 -----------------------------------------------------------------

 Here's an experiment about spacing and inline-code blocks.
+It shows that the first one isn't worth pursuing, because it has goofy colorization and spacing on Github.

 `x `*op*`= y`

+`x op= y`

+`x OP= y`

 -------------------------------------------------------------